noi-techpark/odh-docs/source/howto/development.rst

 This command ensures that all dependencies are installed as well.
-If you have none of these package already installed, you might need to download ~125Mb of packages.
+If you have none of these package already installed, you might need to download up to ~125Mb of packages.

 Services configuration
 ----------------------

+The services will be configured automatically, since we developed a script that does most of the job for you.
+However, a few preliminary steps are required:

+#.
+Make sure tomcat8 and postgres are running.
+If the do not or if you
+   are unsure, refer to :ref:`entry 1 <ts-1>` in section
+   :ref:`setup-troubleshooting`.
+#.
+Verify that tomcat and postgres are listening on the right port
+   (:strong:`8080` and :strong:`5432` respectively).
+See :ref:`entry 2
+   <ts-2>` in section :ref:`setup-troubleshooting` for more information.
+#.
+Make sure there is a database role configured with a password and a
+   few access permission.
+#.
+Set two environment variables.
+#.
+Edit the script to suit your workstation.
+#.
+Launch the script.

+.. warning:: The script :strong:`might silently fail` on some machine, for example on Ubuntu 18.04, because it ships with Java 11.
+In this case, please install also java 8 and make it the default java version.

 .. _setup-troubleshooting:

 Troubleshooting
 ---------------

+.. _ts-1:

+1. :strong:`How do I check if a service is running?`

-You can check that tomcat is running either from the CLI or using a web browser.
-From the CLI you should issue the command ans see an output similar to the one show, where at the :green:`active (running)` string can be read.
+You can check that a service like tomcat or postgres is running from the CLI, by issuing the following command and see an output similar to the one show here, where the :green:`active (running)` string can be read.

 .. code-block:: bash